-- On a large serving platter, start by adding two or more of your favorite cheeses.
+- On a large serving platter, add two or more of your favorite cheeses.
 These could include cheddar, gouda, camembert or brie.
 For those that need slicing, ensure you do this before putting them on the platter.

-- Next add the dips.
-Choose a variety so you have enough delicious dipping options for your whole platter.
+- Next, add dips.
+Choose a variety so you have enough delicious options for your whole platter.
 Some healthy dip options include hummus, salsa, beetroot dip, tzatziki, guacamole, baba ghanoush and black bean dip.

-- The next step is to add your chopped veggies.
-Include a variety of veggies to add beautiful color to your grazing platter; you can chop these in various shapes and sizes to make your platter more aesthetically pleasing.
-Try fresh chopped carrot, cucumber, celery and cherry tomatoes.
+- The next step is to add chopped veggies.
+Include a variety of veggies to add; chop these in various shapes and sizes to make your platter more aesthetically pleasing.
+Try freshly chopped carrot, cucumber, celery and cherry tomatoes.
 Sun-dried tomatoes, roasted pumpkin, sweet potato slices and baked eggplant are also delicious, gourmet veggie platter options.

-- Crackers and bread are the next additions.
-Don’t just stick with one type of cracker or bread; add a variety like sesame seed crackers, rye bread, brown rice crackers, water crackers, sourdough and lavash bread.
+- Crackers and bread are next.
+Don’t stick with one type of cracker or bread; add a variety like sesame seed crackers or rye bread.

-- The second last step is to add your sweets.
+- The second-to-last step is to add your sweets.
 You can choose any that you like, but chocolate is usually a winner.
 Another idea is to have mini containers of melted chocolate and honey for dipping.

 - The final step is to add fruit and nuts to fill in the gaps.
-For the fruit, use a variety of fresh and dried fruit.
-Fresh fruit options can include blueberries, raspberries, grapes, oranges, apples, pears, bananas, mangoes, sliced pineapple, kiwi fruit, watermelon and honey dew.
-A handy tip to ensure your bananas, apples and pears don’t go brown is to place them next to the oranges, as the acidity in the oranges will keep them fresh.
+Use a variety of fresh and dried fruit.
+Fresh fruit options can include blueberries, raspberries, grapes, oranges, apples, pears, bananas, mangoes, sliced pineapple, kiwi fruit, watermelon and honeydew.
+A tip to ensure your bananas, apples and pears don’t brown is to place them next to oranges, as the acidity in the oranges will keep them fresh.
 Dried fruit platter additions could include dried apricots, dates and figs. Finally, add some nuts.
-Try almonds, walnuts, cashews or pistachios; for some extra yummy crunch, you can try honey roasted nuts.
+Try almonds, walnuts, cashews or pistachios; for crunch, you can try honey roasted nuts.

 2. Home Made Pizza

-Everyone loves pizza, and a gourmet homemade pizza is a delicious, fun way to celebrate Valentine’s Day with your partner.
-Here is a Healthy Salmon and Veggie Pizza you can make this Valentine’s Day.
+Everyone loves a tasty pizza, and a gourmet homemade pizza is a delicious, fun way to celebrate Valentine’s Day with your partner.
+You can even enjoy some quality bonding time by staying in and making the pizza with your partner.
+No matter how you chose to enjoy it, here is a Healthy Salmon and Veggie Pizza you can make for (or with) your partner this Valentine’s Day.